Skip to main content

 Create Deputy Reporting PR Env & update terraform to point at the Sirius Dev Env

-Run the following commands: - cd infrastructure/environment - direnv allow - aws-vault exec identity – terraform init - aws-vault exec identity – terraform plan - aws-vault exec identity – terraform apply
+**Run the following commands: * cd into infrastructure/environment * direnv allow * aws-vault exec identity – terraform init * aws-vault exec identity – terraform plan * aws-vault exec identity – terraform apply

 Postman setup

-• Import collection into Postman for testing - this can be found in Sirius titled opg-data-deputy-reporting.postman_collection.json
+• Open Postman and import collection into Postman for testing - this can be found in the data deputy reporting repo titled opg-data-deputy-reporting.postman_collection.json

 • Open the opg-data-deputy-reporting collection in Postman